 Family Support Groups

 These groups allow bereaved families to get together.
 Children aged 4 to 12 can meet other bereaved children with their adult carers and express their feelings through play and creative activities in facilitated groups.
-These peer support groups are held over 4 Saturday mornings, at Milton Keynes Children Centres, and include structured creative activities such as:
+These peer support groups are held over 4 Saturday mornings at our centre, and include structured creative activities such as:

 - felt making